-Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
-All other leases are classified as operating leases.
-The Company neither has a finance lease nor is it a lessor with respect to any asset.
-The Company's office building is under an operating lease.
+Leases were classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
+All other leases were classified as operating leases.
+The Company neither had a finance lease nor was it a lessor with respect to any asset.